 By setting SMART Goals, and we can help create these, the motivation can be re-vitalised along the way as each part is covered.
 Usually motivation loses its way with the passing of time if no significant development has been noticed.
-The objective may be a long term one such as building an extension to a house and this isn’t such a bad example and having rescomdesigns do the home designs by adding some glow in the dark stones as well to make the decoration even better.
+The objective may be a long term one such as building an extension to a house.

 Consider what is involved.
-Drainage, groundworks, foundation, brickwork, windows, roof etc. You have the finished product incorporating many elements to making it up, therefore, each one is a goal in its own right.
+Drainage, ground works, foundation, brickwork, windows, roof, Internal fittings and decoration etc. You have the finished product incorporating many elements to making it up, therefore, each one is a goal in its own right.
 As each is accomplished, recognition for doing so helps keep the motivation fed.

 There are numerous ways to keep motivated according to what works for you.
 Here are a few ideas to help you:

 - Find inspiration – others who have achieved similar topics.
 Read features.
-Converse with those who will likely support you (avoid negative peole)
+Converse with those who will likely support you (avoid negative people)

 - Start small and build – Much like exercising, don’t look to do 100 press-ups straight of, start with 10 and build on this.
-Look at some of the smaller elements to begin and with each success, recognise and move onto the next.
+Consider the smaller elements to begin and with each success, recognise and move onto the next.
 Review how closer you are towards your objective and how much you’ve accomplished.